Vexalus — Supply Chain Intelligence

 # Install and configure the agent

-npm install -g @vexidus/vexalus-agent
+npm install -g @vexidus/vexalus-iot

 vexalus-agent init --device-id IOT-2026-001 --keypair ./device-key.json